You are at risk of hearing loss

 How to know if you may have hearing damage

-- You hear ringing in your ears; you’re sensitive to loud noises.
+- You’re sensitive to loud noises.

 - If you have any of these symptoms, get your hearing checked by a hearing health professional.
 To prevent more damage, wear earplugs!